nodejs/node/doc/api/child_process.md

 * `args` {string\[]} List of string arguments.
 * `options` {Object}
   * `cwd` {string|URL} Current working directory of the child process.
-  * `detached` {boolean} Prepare child to run independently of its parent process.
+  * `detached` {boolean} Prepare child process to run independently of its parent process.
 Specific behavior depends on the platform, see [`options.detached`][]).
   * `env` {Object} Environment key-value pairs. **Default:** `process.env`.
   * `execPath` {string} Executable used to create the child process.